 Location and design.

-We conducted an initial field experiment in a mixed upland forest in southwest Alabama (32°34’10.2”N, 87°57’03.6”W) to demonstrate that resources attract seed vectors and subsequent seed rain.
+We conducted the initial field experiment in a mixed upland forest in southwest Alabama (32°34’10.2”N, 87°57’03.6”W) to demonstrate that resources attract seed vectors and subsequent seed rain.
 Northern Cardinals (Cardinalis cardinalis) are the most common dispersers on the property, and our target plant species was yaupon holly (Ilex vomitoria).
-We randomly placed five pairs of bird feeders (0.18 x 0.20 x 0.23 m, Ⓒ Ogrmar Hanging Gazebo) approximately 100 m apart in open areas bordering brush.
-One feeder was stocked with black oil sunflower seeds, and one remained empty.
+We randomly placed five pairs of bird feeders (0.18 x 0.20 x 0.23 m, Ogrmar Hanging Gazebo) approximately 100 m apart in open areas bordering brush.
+Each pair consisted of one feeder stocked with black oil sunflower seeds while the other remained empty.
 We placed the feeders on an artificial perch above seed traps constructed by affixing 0.5 m2 of mesh screening attached to a frame made from wooden slats.
 In February 2018, we ran two 14-day trials (n = 20).
 After the first trial, we collected seeds from the seed trap and switched the treatments within the pair.
 Then, we collected the seeds after the second 14-day period.

 Statistical analysis.